 - Late-term Bans (including pain capable, heartbeat, and anesthesia bills)

-- Clinic Regulations
+- Clinic Regulations (cleaner reputation for mills)

 - Fetal Pain Bills (here's an example)

-- Parental Notification or Consent
+- Parental Notification or Consent (then kill him)

 Use the Personhood Test: One way to help people see whether or not an abortion law is principled or not is to apply the personhood test.
 When America finally recognizes the personhood and God-given right to life of every child, some pro-life laws will become redundant and unnecessary.
 However, other laws which include "pro-life" regulations and exceptions will be explicitly invalidated and annulled.
 The pro-life laws that will be merely rendered no longer necessary are the principled incrementalism.
 The abortion regulations that will be invalidated are the compromised laws.
 An example of this is found in Ohio's HB 125 "heartbeat bill" which bans the killing of an unborn child only after the detectability of a heartbeat).
 Morally compromised incremental efforts have raised hundreds of millions of dollars for their supporters but undermine the nation's recognition of the sanctity of human life.
 Principled pro-life laws build toward victory.
 So American Right To Life urges everyone to oppose compromised incrementalism and to support only principled laws, and especially personhood!